denismunene2006-lab/whatsapp-clone-project/README.md

-# 💬 WhatsApp Web Clone
+# 💬 WhatsApp Web Clone.

 A fully responsive **WhatsApp Web** frontend clone built with **HTML**, **CSS**, and **Vanilla JavaScript**.
 This project simulates a multi-contact chat interface with typing indicators, message read receipts, emoji picker, dark mode, and localStorage persistence — all without a backend.